-When someone mentions ‘British Columbia’ you probably think of the majestic, snow-capped mountains the province is so famous for.
+When someone mentions ‘British Columbia,’ you probably think of the majestic, snow-capped mountains the province is so famous for.
 While the mighty mountains alone are definitely enough to make this province a great destination for year-round outdoor adventures, British Columbia is so much more than just mountains.

-There is no denying that this western province has a lot going for it in terms of natural beauty and we, as outdoor enthusiasts, could not be happier to take advantage of that.
+There is no denying that this western province has a lot going for it in terms of natural beauty, and we, as outdoor enthusiasts, could not be happier to take advantage of that.
 So let’s look past the mountains for a moment and explore what else British Columbia has to offer.

+British Columbia has over 25,000km/15,000mi of coastline dotted with some 40,000 islands.
 Can you imagine what an amazing backdrop this makes for active travel?
-Take in the beautiful coastal views while whales swim below you and bald eagles fly high above in the sky.
+Take in the beautiful coastal views while whales swim below you, and bald eagles fly high above in the sky.
 What a way to get close to nature!

 Travel back in time

 All the way up north, extending across Alaska and Yukon’s borders, lies an old trail made famous by gold-hungry stampeders on their way to the Klondike Goldfields.
 Hundreds of men and women used the Chilkoot Trail in the late 1900s, but today, a strict permit system allows only a small number of trekkers on the historic trail.

 Evidence of the golden days remains in the form of abandoned trail-side gear.
 Still, the real attraction here is the stunning natural beauty of the remote and rugged region together with a long-standing spirit of adventure.
 Although the trip starts and ends in Yukon, a good portion of the hike is through northern British Columbia.
 Now you know!